cyberark/conjur/docs/installation/self-host.md

    ```

 ### Important: prevent data loss
-This command gives you the public key and admin API key for the account you
+The `conjurctl account create` command gives you the public key and admin API
-just created.
+key for the account you created.
 Back them up in a safe location.

 ## Connect